Chilean Tribunal Allows Making Abortion Legal Under Certain Circumstances

 Update: Chile's Constitutional Court on Monday upheld a measure that would end the country's absolute ban on abortions.

-The court's 6-4 vote accepted the constitutionality of a measure to legalise abortions when a woman's life is in danger, when a foetus is not viable, and in cases of rape.
+The court's 6-4 vote accepted the constitutionality of a measure to legalize abortions when a woman's life is in danger, when a fetus is not viable, and in cases of rape.
 President Michelle Bachelet has said she will sign the measure that passed Congress this month.
 It will end Chile's stance as the last country in South America to ban abortion in all cases.

 "Today, women have won, democracy has won, all of Chile has won," said Bachelet, a physician and former head of U.N.
 Women.